 Australia continues to look for opportunities to broaden and deepen the relationship, including through an ongoing senior officials talks on foreign policy and economic issues and an annual financial dialogue.
-The most recent senior officials talks were held in Canberra in March 2012.
+The most recent senior officials talks were held in Berne in March 2013.
 The (Berlin-based) Australian Ambassador regularly visits Bern and other Swiss cities.

 Bilateral trade and investment relationship

 In 2012, merchandise trade between Australia and Switzerland was worth A$3.6 billion.
 Total merchandise exports were A$681 million and total merchandise imports A$2.89 billion.
 The major Australian export to Switzerland was jewellery, followed by gold, meat (excluding beef) and pharmaceutical products.
 Major Australian imports were medicaments, gold and watches and clocks.